kyma-project/kyma/docs/04-operation-guides/troubleshooting/obsv-01-troubleshoot-prometheus-istio-server-crash-oom.md

 2. Drop labels for the Istio metrics.

-   Edit the ConfigMap for `prometheus-istio server`:
+   Edit the values for `prometheus-istio server`:

    ```bash
     kubectl edit configmap -n kyma-system monitoring-prometheus-istio-server